danim7/inode_count_modifier/README.md

 # Disclaimer

-As of August 2025, this is **EXPERIMENTAL** software.
+As of September 2025, this is **EXPERIMENTAL** software.
 Make sure you have backups of your data before using it.
 Currently, an ext4 partition created with the default options *seems to work properly*.
 Support for non-default features/options needs further testing/development.

 This has been developed as a personal project to address a specific need.
 This program is published in the hope that it will be useful to someone else, but without any warranty.
 Please note this has not been developed by the official ext4 developers.